juniorohanyere/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 9-divide_and_rule script prints the result of POWER and DIVIDE, followed by a new line, given that POWER and DIVIDE are environment variables
-The 10-love_exponent_breath script displays the result of BREATH to the power LOVE The 11-binary_to_decimal script converts a number from base 2 to base 10
+The 10-love_exponent_breath script displays the result of BREATH to the power LOVE The 11-binary_to_decimal script converts a number from base 2 to base 10 The 12-combinations script prints all possible combinations of two letters, except oo